williamdanger/geodb/README.md

 # Flask + PostGIS Test

-A streamlined version of this is running at http://geodb.pandelyon.com/

 This is a simple API in front of a PostGIS-enabled Postgresql DB using Flask.
 A couple of notes for later if I want to reproduce this in the future.

+A hosted version of this with only US cities is running at http://geodb.pandelyon.com/

 Using OS X, so everything is for that.